OSGeo/ogc-cite-runner/README.md

 # cite-runner

 Simplify testing your OGC implementation server against [CITE](https://github.com/opengeospatial/cite/wiki).
-This repo contains a CITE runner that can be called as a github action.
+This repository contains a CITE runner that can be called as a github action.
 It can also be used standalone, which allows integration with other CI platforms or running locally.

 This code can either:

-- Spin up a docker container with the [ogc teamengine image](https://hub.docker.com/r/ogccite/teamengine-production), running test suites in an isolated CI environment
+- Spin up a docker container with the [OGC TeamEngine image](https://hub.docker.com/r/ogccite/teamengine-production), running test suites in an isolated CI environment
-- Use an existing teamengine deployment
+- Use an existing TeamEngine deployment

-## Running as a github action
+## Running as a GitHub action

 ### Inputs

 This action expects the following inputs to be provided:

-- `test_suite_identfier` - Identifier of the test suite to be executed.
+- `test_suite_identifier` - Identifier of the test suite to be executed.
 Test suite identifiers can be gotten from the documentation at <http://cite.opengeospatial.org/teamengine/>.
 Example:

   ```yaml
   test_suite_identifier: 'ogcapi-features-1.0'
   ```

-- `test_session_arguments` - Test session arguments to be passed to teamengine.
+- `test_session_arguments` - Test session arguments to be passed to TeamEngine.
 These depend on the test suite that is going to be executed.
 Must be provided as a space-separated list of `key=value` pairs.
 Examples:

   - A simple yaml string